Parsely/serpextract/README.rst

 ``serpextract`` provides easy extraction of keywords from search engine results pages (SERPs).

-This module is possible in large part to the very hard work of the `Piwik <http://piwik.org/>`_ team.
+This module is possible in large part to the very hard work of the `Matomo <http://matomo.org/>`_ team.
-Specifically, we make extensive use of their `list of search engines <https://github.com/piwik/piwik/blob/master/core/DataFiles/SearchEngines.php>`_.
+Specifically, we make extensive use of their `list of search engines <https://raw.githubusercontent.com/matomo-org/searchengine-and-social-list/master/SearchEngines.yml>`_.

 Installation